 As is required by ASCAP, the producers had to secure the rights and pay royalties to use these songs on TV (which extended to future syndication, a handful of videos and Laserdiscs).

-Flash forward a couple of years and a new video media is introduced: the DVD.
-Since those original rights did not included DVD (since it didn't exist and they were inclusive of "future media"), the rights had to be re-secured for the music.
+Flash forward a couple of years and a new visual media was introduced: the DVD.
+Since those original rights did not include DVD (since it didn't exist, and they original rights did not include "future media"), the rights had to be re-secured for the music.
 This is a costly and timely procedure.
-Several of the songs were either too expensive, too long to get the rights, or just unavailable for various reasons.
+As well, several of the songs were either too expensive, too long to get the rights, or just unavailable for various reasons.
 One example: Procal Harum's "A Whiter Shade of Pale" (at the end of episode 4.4 Heroes) was in legal limbo over who had ownership to the song.
 [Read more about the lawsuit here.]

 Universal then bought or built their own "Royalty-free" music library.
 This is where studio musicians and songwriters create music that does not belong to a specific artist.
 Music from such a library can be used freely in projects without having to pay royalties for the rights.
 This also means there is no title (except probably an ID number) and no artist to list.